mattbierner/blog.mattbierner.com/_posts/2017-07-17-nes-memory.md

 # Further Mappings
-A number of addition data to color mappings are also possible.
+A number of additional data to color mappings are also possible.
 Just a few examples:

 {% include image.html file="luminance-32x64.png" description="Luminance maps each byte to one of 256 grayscale colors" %}